Angles and the Camera Equation

 Bringing it All Together: the Camera Equation

-So with an ideal lens with no losses, the total number of photons per second arriving on the sensing plane in air \Phi_i is
+So assuming an ideal lens with no losses and geometrical solid angle \Omega_i, the total number of photons per second arriving on the sensing plane in air \Phi_i is

 (8) \begin{equation*} \Phi_o = \Phi_i = L_i \mathcal{A}_i \Omega_i, \; photons/s \end{equation*}

 because of conservation of energy and reciprocity.
-Since radiance/Luminance is conserved, L_i = L_o = L and the number of photons per unit area near the vertex of the cone on the image plane (sensor irradiance E_i) is from the definitions in Equations 1 and 8
+Since radiance/Luminance is conserved, L_i = L_o = L and with paraxial approximation the number of photons per unit area near the vertex of the cone on the image plane (sensor irradiance E_i) is from the definitions in Equations 1 and 8

-This is known as the Camera Equation with a perfect lens, see Appendix I for a slightly less perfect lens.
+This is known as the Camera Equation valid with a perfect lens with a circular aperture on the optical axis, see Appendix I for a slightly less perfect lens.

-Since Exposure is H_i = E_it, with t exposure time in seconds
+Since Exposure is H_i = E_i\cdot t, with t exposure time in seconds

 With Lambertian reflectors the last two equations can be expressed as a function of incoming interacting irradiance E_o instead of L thanks to Equation (6), answering the question posed at the beginning of this article.
-Therefore, ignoring transmission losses, the photon flux per unit area at a particular spot on the sensor is
+Therefore, with a reflector parallel to a perfect lens, the photon flux per unit area in the center of the sensor is

 with R surface reflectance, E_o photon flux per unit area interacting with the object (irradiance/illuminance) and N_w the lens working f-number.
 As mentioned up top these are typically spectral quantities valid both in radiometric and photometric contexts.
 A discussion of pupils is next.